 Both the fixed and floating interest rate charged by a bank is directly associated with the minimum rate of interest below which the bank can’t give a loan, which is known as MCLR.

-However, the fixed interest rate doesn’t fluctuate based on the market conditions and allows the borrower to accurately calculate the payments.
+A fixed interest rate doesn’t fluctuate based on the market conditions and allows the borrower to accurately calculate the payments.
 If you want a fixed interest rate throughout your loan tenure, fixed rates will be better for you.
 Conversely, the floating interest rate is not fixed and can change from time to time during the loan tenure.
 Since it rises and falls with the market, it affects the associated financial decisions of the borrowers.
 Nevertheless, if you want the interest rates to come down in future, floating interest rates will work for you.

 Along with the processing fees, you might need to pay a one-time documentation charge to the bank while applying for a car loan.
 Typically, banks charge a minimum of Rs.300 to Rs.600 to conduct the documentation process on every loan applied with them.
 Since this is an additional cost that you have to pay while applying for a loan, you must keep this under consideration while comparing different car loans.